 - 1. Turn on the server and watch the screen. - 2.
 When the message F2 for Diagnostics appears, press F2. - 3.
 Type in the appropriate password; then, press Enter. - 4.
-Select either Extended or Basic from the top of the screen.

-5. When the Diagnostic Programs screen appears, select the test you want to run from the list that appears; then, follow the instructions on the screen.
+Select either Extended or Basic from the top of the screen. - 5.
+When the Diagnostic Programs screen appears, select the test you want to run from the list that appears; then, follow the instructions on the screen.

 - a.
 If the server stops during testing and you cannot continue, restart the server and try running the diagnostic programs again. - b.
 The keyboard and mouse (pointing device) tests assume that a keyboard and mouse are attached to the server. - c.
 If you run the diagnostic programs with no mouse attached to the server, you will not be able to navigate between test categories using the Next Cat and Prev Cat buttons.
 All other functions provided by mouse-selectable buttons are also available using the function keys. - d.
-You can run the USB interface test and the USB external loopback test only if there are no USB devices attached. - e.
+You can test the USB by using the regular keyboard test.
+The regular mouse test can test a USB mouse.
+Also, you can run the USB interface test only if there are no USB devices attached. - e.
 You can view server configuration information (such as system configuration, memory contents, interrupt request (IRQ) use, direct memory access (DMA) use, device drivers, and so on) by selecting Hardware Info from the top of the screen.